killlercram/Main_Portfolio/README.md

 - Here four tasks are being done
 - Pulling the existing image if any
 - Deleting the existing Image
-- Building the new Docker image from docker file
+- Building the new Docker image from docker file and passing the Environment variables
 - Pushing the image to the docker hub